epiphan-video/avstudio_api/docs-source-slate/index.html.md

   -H "Cookie: KSESSIONID=KSESSIONID"
 ```

-> The above command returns JSON with device infos:
+> The above command returns array with the device info dictionaries:

 ```json
 [